What Are Evaporator and Condenser Coils and How Do They Help Cool Your Home?

 An air conditioner’s evaporator coil, also called the evaporator core, is the part of the system where the refrigerant absorbs heat.
 That is, it’s where the cold air comes from.

 The evaporator coil is located inside or near the air handler where the blower fan is.
 Evaporator coils are made from copper, steel, or aluminum because these metals conduct heat easily.
-Most residential A/C evaporators consists of tubes bent into U-shapes and set into panels.
+Most residential AC evaporators consist of tubes bent into U-shapes and set into panels.

 The panels are typically positioned in the form of an “A.” These panels are lined with thin pieces of metal known as “fins,” which bring the passing air to be cooled closer to the coils in order to maximize the effect of the refrigerant.

 As the air conditioner runs, the compressor pulls cold, low-pressure liquid refrigerant through the tubing in the evaporator coil.
 Before entering the evaporator coil, the refrigerant passes through the expansion valve.
 This valve relieves pressure from the liquid refrigerant, which rapidly cools it.
 The liquid refrigerant leaving the expansion valve is quite cold, which is what allows it to absorb heat from the air.

 The expansion valve also controls exactly how much refrigerant flows to the evaporator.
 More advanced expansion valves, such as thermostatic expansion valves (TXVs), can minutely control the flow to improve the system’s overall energy efficiency.

 As the refrigerant flows, the blower fan draws hot room air over the evaporator coil.
 The refrigerant absorbs heat from the passing air, and as it does so, it warms up and evaporates.

 When the water vapor in your warm household air hits the cold evaporator coils, the water vapor condenses into liquid form and drips down into the condensate pan, which drains the water away outdoors.
 This is how your evaporator coil reduces the humidity in your home.